frontend-fun/react-hooks-typescript-tome/docs/4-state/components.md

 Currently, the component is commented out because it is broken and crashes your application.
 Uncomment the component's instantiation in `src/App.tsx`, and then fix the Component so that it works correctly.

 You must NOT add or remove components; you can only *modify* the existing components.
+Hint: You are free to delete files if they serve no purpose, thouhgh...

 ## Fix `ChooseTeam`